 Performing for 20 years with the Princeton Symphony Orchestra, Lisa Hammell was a long-standing member of the Riverside Symphonia, Kennett Symphony, and Tenth Chamber Orchestra.
 She has performed with the Pennsylvania Ballet, Delaware Symphony, Princeton Pro Musica, West Jersey Chamber Symphony, and Brandywine Baroque.

 Lisa is a founding member of the Wharton String Quartet and King's String Quartet.
 Ms. Hammell has performed extensively with the ViVaCe, Chadd's Ford String Quartet, and Fairmount Strings.

 Lisa Hammell and her husband, internationally recognized composer Charles Hammell, founded the Perkins Conservatory of Music, Moorestown, NJ, in 1983.
 A dedicated string instructor, Ms.Hammell is committed to promoting the discipline and camaraderie that chamber music brings to her students.
-She resides in Moorestown with her husband, and has 2 adult children, both musicians.
-Lisa also owns a high-end antiques business, www.noonmarkantiques.com and will participate in the widely acclaimed Deerfield Massachusetts Antiques Show in October, 2013.
+She resides in Maplewood, NJ with her husband, and has 2 adult children, both musicians.
+Lisa also owns a high-end antiques business, www.noonmarkantiques.com and is a member of the prestigious Antiques Dealers’ Association of America.